The Fountain of Ponte Sisto

 Description

-In her article, Rinne proposed different types of public fountains of 16th and 17th century.
-She introduced the highly ornamental civic fountains as the early establishment of public fountains.
-The main purpose of civic fountains was to glorify the city, to impress the visitors, and to reflect the prestige back to the papacy.
+Rinne identifies two types of public fountains from the 16th and 17th century: highly ornamental civic fountains and less ornate semi-public fountains.
+On the one hand, the main purpose of civic fountains was to glorify the city, impress visitors, and demonstrate the papacy’s opulence.
 There were restrictions against using the civic fountain for utility purposes, such as drinking and laundry.
 Soon, a type of drinking fountain as a supplement to civic fountain, beveratore, appeared as free standing fountains and drew water from the runoff water of the nearest civic fountain in the same piazza.
-Another type of fountain, semi-public fountains were initiated in the 1570s where wealthy individuals were given a quantity of water for free in exchange for constructing a public drinking fountain.
+On the other hand,semi-public fountains were initiated in the 1570s where wealthy individuals were given a quantity of water for free in exchange for constructing a public drinking fountain.
 Semi-public fountains were usually small and scattered around the city.

 Creator